 We are a group of hackers, educators, and humanitarians that eat the digital divide for breakfast.
-We believe that regardless of their nationality, gender, or social status, everyone around the world should have access to a free, high-quality education.
-And we need your help to make it happen!
+We believe that regardless of their nationality, gender, or social status, everyone around the world should have access to free, high-quality education.
+And we need your help to make it happen.
+Apply to our internship program!

 You take the initiative, finding multiple solutions to problems that you see, and work with team members to get feedback and iterate ideas.